The Energy Regulation and Markets Review: United Arab Emirates

 The electricity transmission and distribution networks in the UAE are firmly owned and controlled by the state-owned water and power authorities, each of which enjoys a monopoly in its particular area of operation.
 These authorities are vertically integrated and operate in all three segments of the market.

 TRANSCO operates Abu Dhabi's transmission networks.
-It supplies electricity from the generation companies to the two distribution companies of Abu Dhabi, each of which was previously wholly owned by ADWEA, and now by the DOE.
-These are:
+It supplies electricity from the generation companies to the two distribution companies of Abu Dhabi, each of which are wholly owned by the DOE.

 DEWA is the sole purchaser of electricity in Dubai and presently owns all the generation, transmission and distribution capacity of the emirate.
 DEWA's transmission and distribution network is constantly being expanded as new real estate and industrial projects are set up across Dubai.

-FEWA performs many of the same functions in the northern emirates with respect to electricity distribution and transmission as TRANSCO in Abu Dhabi and DEWA in Dubai.
+EWE (formerly FEWA) performs many of the same functions in the northern emirates with respect to electricity distribution and transmission as TRANSCO in Abu Dhabi and DEWA in Dubai.
+SEWGA (formerly SEWA) is the sole purchaser of electricity and presently owns all the generation, transmission and distribution capacity in Sharjah.

 ii Transmission/transportation and distribution access